md-irohas/tcppc-go/README.md

-# tcpPC
+# tcppc

-`tcpPC` is a simple program to capture TCP payloads.
+`tcppc` is a simple program to capture TCP payloads.
 This program listens on the given IP address and the given port, establishes connections from external hosts, and continues to receive packets until the connections are closed or timeouted.
 This program supports not only TCP handshake but also TLS(SSL) handshake.
-Using `tcpPC`, you can get payloads of arbitrary ports.
+Using `tcppc`, you can get payloads of arbitrary ports.
 I am developing this program to use as a honeypot for monitoring payloads of arbitrary ports.

-The followings are the main functions of `tcpPC`
+The followings are the main functions of `tcppc`

 * Establish TCP & SSL handshake and continue to receive packets.
 * Save received data (session data) as JSON lines format.